ritwickdey/vscode-live-sass-compiler/README.md

 ## What's new ?

 >:warning: v5 alpha releases may have breaking changes.
-All changes (breaking or otherwise) will be displayed in this changelog.
-Thesse changes will then be condenced into a single list for the official v5 release
+All changes (breaking or otherwise) will be displayed in the [changelog](CHANGELOG.md).
+These changes will be continually updated here and will also be condenced into a single list for the official v5 release

 <!-- **Breaking changes in v5:**
 - Not dependant on `ritwickdey.LiveServer` as there was no actual code dependancies in the extension (#23).
 If you require the Live Server extension, it can still be installed from [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)